Uprights connect to beams to create a pallet racking storage system. Two uprights are required to make one selective rack bay.

 New Style Teardrop Beams + Old Style Teardrop Uprights = YES

-Uprights are the vertical towers that are connected by pallet rack beams to create a sections of selective pallet rack.
-Pallet rack uprights come in a variety of shapes & styles.
-Uprights range in height and width to suit the space that you have available to store your material.
-Teardrop is the most common style of upright in the industry followed by several less universal styles such as new style, keystone, Ridg-U-Rak and structural rack.
-The width of the upright depends on what you are storing on it and the weight of your product.
+Uprights are the vertical towers that are connected by beams to create sections of selective pallet rack.
+These towers come in a variety of shapes and styles, and they range in height and width to suit the space that you have available to store your material.
+Teardrop pallet rack uprights are the most common style in the industry followed by several less universal styles such as new style, keystone, Ridg-U-Rak and structural rack.
+The width depends on what you are storing on it and the weight of your product.

-When purchasing pallet rack uprights be sure to know your warehouse layout (WH1 offers help with your layout).
-One bay of pallet rack consists of two uprights connected by four beams (Unless more beam levels are needed).
-You would add one additional upright connected by four beams (depending on upright height) to an existing bay of selective pallet rack to create a new bay.
+When purchasing, be sure to know your warehouse layout (see our warehouse layout and design consultation services).
+One bay of pallet rack consists of two uprights connected by four beams (unless more beam levels are needed).
+You would add one additional upright connected by four beams (depending on height) to an existing bay of selective pallet rack to create a new bay.

 Q. Is the capacity rating shown on a pallet rack upright product page the capacity for one upright?

 A. No, because it takes two uprights to create a bay of pallet rack, the capacity is communicated per bay.
 For example, if you see an upright capacity of 20,000 lbs, you can generally install up to 4 beam levels at 5,000 lbs each, if the loads are evenly distributed at standard beam elevations.

 Q. Will the location I install the beam levels affect the overall capacity of the bay?